rackspace/runway/docs/source/staticsite/configuration.rst

     parameters
       staticsite_user_pool_arn: arn:aws:cognito-idp:<region>:<account-id>:userpool/<pool>

-**staticsite_additional_redirect_domains (Optional[str])**
+.. data:: staticsite_additional_redirect_domains
+  :type: Optional[str]
+  :value: None
+  :noindex:

   Additional domains (beyond the `staticsite_aliases` domains or the CloudFront URL if no aliases are provided) that will be authorized by the :ref:`Auth@Edge` UserPool AppClient.
   This parameter typically won't be needed in production environments, but can be useful in development environments to allow bypassing Runway Auth@Edge.

   This should be represented as a comma delimited list of domains with protocols.
   Requires staticsite_auth_at_edge_.

   .. rubric:: Example
   .. code-block:: yaml